scriptituk/ffmpeg-makexe/README.md

-# FFmpeg with xfade-easing – native Windows Build
+# Build FFmpeg with xfade-easing on Windows

 ## Summary